Skip to main contentMenu

 Neglected.

-Canine rabies is a forgotten disease of the poor, where nobody survives to tell the tale.
-The lack of disease diagnosis and reporting prevents rabies becoming a higher priority disease.
+Dog-transmitted rabies is a forgotten disease of the poor, among whom nobody survives to tell the tale.
+The lack of disease diagnosis and reporting prevents rabies from being treated as a higher priority in affected communities.

 Misunderstood.